All-in-one Non-Volatile Memory enables new design possibilities for ultra-low power IoT modules

 A Non-Volatile Memory (NVM) buffer tailored for ultra-low power, efficient datalogging and fast upload/download, can enhance module efficiency while minimizing power dissipation.

-In 2022, ST brings you a new high-density, all-in-one Non-Volatile Memory family.
+In 2022, ST brings you a new high-density, all-in-one Non-Volatile Memory family: the Page EEPROM series.

-Based on ST-patented CMOS NVM technology, combined with over 20 years of expertise in EEPROM development, this product family is a game changer for ultra-low power embedded systems and very small IoT modules.
+Based on ST-patented CMOS NVM technology, combined with over 20 years of expertise in EEPROM development, this product family is a game changer for ultra-low power embedded systems and tiny IoT modules.

 7 NVM design considerations to overcome the challenges of ultra-low power embedded systems: